 Designated Occupation Status

-Alberta Apprenticeship and Industry Training has approved cathodic protection as a designated occupation which will come into effect on February 1, 2013.
-Existing certifications to work held by cathodic protection technicians will remain in effect until June 14, 2014.
-After June 2014 they will be required to have designated occupation certification to work in Alberta.
+Alberta Apprenticeship and Industry Training has approved cathodic protection as a designated occupation which came into effect on February 1, 2013.
+Existing certifications to work held by cathodic protection technicians remained in effect until June 14, 2014.
+After June 2014, existing certifications are required to have designated occupation certification to work in Alberta.

-Well Testing, Oil and Gas Transporation and Snubbing Services
+Well Testing, Oil and Gas Transportation and Snubbing Services

 Well testing supervisor, oil and gas transportation services and snubbing services have also received Alberta Apprenticeship and Industry Training Board certification as designated occupations.
 This certification is comparable to being awarded a Journeyman Certificate in a trade and is the equivalent of the official Apprenticeship designation.